hhvm/user-documentation/guides/hack/45-operators/05-XHP-attribute-access.md

 $xhp_object->:attributeName = 1;
 ```

-We may implement support for this in the future.
+We may implement support for this in the future; in the mean time, you need to use the `setAttribute()` method (which is not typechecked).

 ## Namespaces